Baghdad International Airport: 2005–2011

 Terminal C was refreshed with three active gate areas for carriers operating from the airport.

+2012-Present

-Baghdad Airport Road, connecting the airport to the Green Zone, once a dangerous route full of IEDs, was refurbished with palm trees, manicured lawns, and a fountain, with Turkish assistance.
+Baghdad Airport Road, connecting the airport to the Green Zone, once a dangerous route full of IEDs, was refurbished in 2014 with palm trees, manicured lawns, and a fountain, with Turkish assistance.

+Since the end of the war, the region surrounding the airport alongside the Airport Road, has emerged as an investment destination in Baghdad.

+On 1 May 2023, the Iraqi government under Mohammed Shia' Al Sudani approved plans to enhance services with the intention of launching an expansion project in the development of Baghdad Airport in the second half of 2023.
+In 2024, the airport reached the final stage of its expansion plan, according to the International Finance Corporation.

 Military use

 A separate enclave within the airport houses the New Al Muthana Air Base, where the Iraqi Air Force's 23rd Squadron is based, operating three Lockheed C-130E Hercules transport aircraft.
 The base is also home to a number of Sukhoi Su-25 attack aircraft.

 Sather Air Base, or Camp Sather, was a United States Air Force base on the west side of the airport from 2003 to 2011.
 It was named in memory of Combat Controller Staff Sergeant Scott Sather, the first enlisted airman to die in Operation Iraqi Freedom.
 Sather was awarded the Bronze Star Medal with Valor for his leadership of a 24th Special Tactics Squadron reconnaissance task force during the initial stages of the 2003 U.S. invasion.